fatihdumanli/EventTower/README.md

   ## Sending commands

-  Create a command class implements `EventTower.ICommand` interface and use `Send()` method to send the command to the destination endpoint.
+  Create a command class implements the `EventTower.ICommand` interface and use `Send()` method to send the command to the destination endpoint.

 ```csharp
 var command =  new  CreateOrderCommand();